 There was no breach of Action or Limit Levels for Air Quality in the reporting month.

-One Action Level exceedance due to one complaint with no Limit Level exceedance of construction noise was recorded in the reporting month.
+One Action Level exceedance due to one complaint (related to Zone 2A) with no Limit Level exceedance of construction noise was recorded in the reporting month.

 6.2 Record on Environmental Complaints Received